-As well, the simple fact we are planting trees that drop nitrogen rich leaves to ground every year, will naturally regenerate the soil.
-This combined with a diverse set of cover crops, is an ideal scenario.
+As well, the simple fact we are planting trees that drop nitrogen-rich leaves to the ground every year will naturally regenerate the soil.
+This, combined with a diverse set of cover crops, is an ideal scenario.

 Our wide spacing between the Empress trees is perfect for intercropping and silvopasture systems.